-In order to ensure the welding quality, the parts of the workpiece that need to be welded before welding can be processed by gas cutting or cutting, which are generally inclined planes and sometimes curved surfaces.
+To ensure welding quality, it’s necessary to process the parts of the workpiece that require welding before starting the process.
+This is done through gas cutting or cutting, which typically involve inclined planes or sometimes curved surfaces.

 Geometric dimension of groove